-(c) All costs of projects and works of a watershed district established under this section shall be paid by a general levy against all taxable tangible property located within the district.
+- (c) All costs of projects and works of a watershed district established under this section shall be paid by a general levy against all taxable tangible property located within the district. - (d) This section shall be part of and supplemental to the watershed district act.